spinnaker/spinnaker.github.io/setup/security/authentication/ldap/index.md

     “userDnPattern should remain unset - AD groups store user DNs in the memberOf attribute; finding DNs from sAMAccountNames is easily doable but not with a simple, single-level pattern.
 The DN contains the the CN, and that can’t really be constructed without sub searches. userSearchFilter takes precedence if there’s no user-dn-pattern set.”

-1. Here's the raw settings that will eventually be there in gate as an example.
+1. Here's the raw settings that will eventually be there in Gate as an example.
 ```
 ldap:
   enabled: true